yegor256/blog/_drafts/prefixes.md

 by the [DDD paradigm](https://en.wikipedia.org/wiki/Domain-driven_design), which suggests using _nouns_ after _entities_ in the real world, like port, car, book, story, user, socket, and so on.
-Identifying the right entities is a big challenge of a software architect.
+Identifying the right entities is a big challenge for a software architect.
 A bad one would just resort to `ConnectionFactoryUtils` or `DefaultListableBeanFactory` and call it a day.
 A more professional one may spend hours or days, but will eventually come up with something more _domain-driven_.

-Let's assume you are the later one and you managed to find the right nouns.
+Let's assume you are the latter and you managed to find the right nouns.
 How many of them will be out there in your domain?
-A few dozens, I believe.
+A few dozen, I believe.
 Even if the application is rather complex, you won't have more than 30 entities in its problem domain.
-However, as it was [mentioned above]({% pst 2017/feb/2017-02-28-too-many-classes %}), the amount of classes will be much bigger, sometimes over a thousand or more.
+However, as was [mentioned above]({% pst 2017/feb/2017-02-28-too-many-classes %}), the amount of classes will be much larger, sometimes over a thousand or more.
 Thus, the second problem you will face is how to name classes which are "entities with specifiers."
 For example, you have a port and also a random port and a TCP port, and a port already closed, and a port not yet opened, and so on.

 There will be nouns with _adjectives_: random port, closed port, opened port, TCP port, broken port, and so on.
 How do you name those classes?
-Maybe, as simple as it sounds: `RandomPort`, `OpenedPort`, `ClosedPort`, `TcpPort`.
+Maybe, as simply as this: `RandomPort`, `OpenedPort`, `ClosedPort`, `TcpPort`.
 Maybe, but I think it's better to turn the common `Port` part into a common prefix `Pt` for all classes: